Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 From fake princesses to $100,000 doorstops, these real-life tales are proof that reality is way stranger than fiction.

-Stories that are so absurd, your brain throws up a red flag and says, “That can’t be real.”
+I mean, I went searching for stories that are so absurd, your brain throws up a red flag and says, “That can’t be real.”

-Every single one of these things happened.
+But they are, every single one of these things happened.

 And they’re all a reminder that the world is way weirder, richer, and more unpredictable than we give it credit for.